SayantanRC/URLs/fyde_trackpad.md

-# Get Fyde OS trackpad/touchpad drivers on Chrome os
+# Get Fyde OS trackpad/touchpad drivers on Chrome OS
 ## Requirements
 1. Preferably a separate linux installation (you can use live cd).
 2. Fyde OS img file.